ViktorQvarfordt/viktorqvarfordt.github.io/notes_src/pages/ssh-proxy.md

-# SSH Proxy: Browser the web over an ssh tunnel
+# SSH Proxy: Tunnel traffic through SSH

-An outline of how to set up an ssh tunnel that can be used with a web browser.
+This is an outline of how to set up an ssh tunnel that can be used with a web browser.
 The first section covers the most common use case, while the second section outlines how to set up a tunnel through multiple computers.

 ## Tunnel through one computer